Your contribution to “The Narrow Path” supports the radio and internet ministry hosted by Steve Gregg

 Questions?
 E-mail Donate@TheNarrowPath.com

-Contrary to common policies in the Christian radio industry, we will not incur ministry debt, but see God’s provision, or lack thereof, as the indicator that He wants the ministry to continue.
-Therefore, we pay stations in advance each month for the time we have contracted to use, rather than paying afterward.
+We interpret God’s provision, or lack thereof, as an indicator of God’s will concerning our continuing presence in any particular broadcast area.
+Contrary to common policies in the Christian radio industry, we pay stations in advance each month, for the time we have contracted to use, rather than paying afterward.
+WE intentionally choose to keep the ministry out of debt.
 If we ever cannot pay in advance for a given month on a given station, we will stop broadcasting on that station, rather than to incur debt to this ministry.

-When and if there is a surplus of income, above monthly expenses, the money is applied to securing air time on additional radio stations, or to something similarly related to the direct expansion of the radio/internet ministry (e.g., the purchase of broadcast equipment, etc.).
+When and if there is a surplus of income, above monthly expenses, the money is applied to securing airtime on additional radio stations, or to something similarly related to the direct expansion of the radio/internet ministry (e.g., the replacement of necessary broadcast equipment, etc.).

 Steve Gregg’s personal support does not come from any of the donations made to The Narrow Path.
 Steve takes neither salary, nor stipend, for any of the work done on the radio or at the website.
 He does not charge for speaking and teaching engagements, and often travels at his own expense.